Treason Act 1790: Section 1

 The original penalty for high treason, petty treason or abetting counselling or procuring petty treason for women was to be drawn to the place of execution and burned to death.
 This was replaced, with effect from 5 June 1790, with drawing to the place of execution followed by hanging by section 1.
-The section was amended by the Forfeiture Act 1870 to abolish drawing.

 Section 2

-This section made provision for women convicted of petty treason to suffer additional punishments which were already provided for murder by the Murder Act 1751 (25 Geo.
+Section 2 of the act made provision for women convicted of petty treason to suffer additional punishments which were already provided for murder by the Murder Act 1751 (25 Geo.
 2. c.
 37), ss.
 1 - 10.
 This included provision for the disposal of the body.

-The repeal of this section for England and Wales on 1 July 1828 by section 1 of the Offences Against the Person Act 1828 was consequential on the abolition of petty treason by sections 1 and 2 of that Act.

 Section 3

 This section allowed the King to alter the sentence of any woman condemned to burning having been convicted of those offences prior to (the commencement of section 1 on) 5 June 1790.
 By warrant under the hand of one of the principal Secretaries of State, the King had the discretionary ("if he shall think proper") authority to order that the condemned woman be hanged in the execution of that judgement.
-This section was repealed by the Statute Law Revision Act 1871 (34 & 35 Vict. c.
-116.

 Section 4

 Section 4 of the act was a saving clause and provided that women convicted of those offences would still be liable to such forfeitures and corruption of blood as they would have been if they had been attainted of those offences before the passing of the act.

+Subsequent developments

+The whole act "as relates to petit treason" was repealed for England and Wales by section 1 of the Offences Against the Person Act 1828 (9 Geo.
+4. c.
+31), which came into force on 1 July 1828.
+The repeal was consequential on the abolition of petty treason by section 2 of the 1828 act.

+Section 1 of the act was amended by the Forfeiture Act 1870 (33 & 34 Vict. c.
+23) to abolish drawing.

+Section 3 of the act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1871 (34 & 35 Vict. c.
+116), which came into force on 21 August 1871.

-This section was repealed by the Statute Law Revision Act 1960 (8 & 9 Eliz.
+Section 4 of the act was repealed by section 1(1) of, and the schedule to, the Statute Law Revision Act 1960 (8 & 9 Eliz.
 2. c.
-56).

-Repeal
+56), which came into force on 29 July 1960.

-The whole act was repealed when the death penalty for treason was abolished by section 36(3)(a) and 120(2) of, and schedule 10 to, the Crime and Disorder Act 1998.
+The whole act was repealed by section 36(3)(a) and section 120(2) of, and schedule 10 to the Crime and Disorder Act 1998, which came into force on 30 September 1998.
+The 1998 act abolished the death penalty for treason.